 Two well-known leakers, Kang and Duan Rui, report that Apple has sent them letters asking them not to reveal any details about future products.
 If they do not comply, Apple will take legal action.

-According to posts on Kang's Weibo account, Apple recently hired a law firm to send cease and desist letters to a number of leakers.
-The letter reportedly warned the leakers that they must not disclose information about unreleased Apple projects, as it would give Apple's competitors valuable information and "could mislead customers as what is disclosed may not necessarily match."
-Apple reportedly seized screenshots of Kang's Weibo posts as evidence, in which he discusses issues he has experienced with the iPhone, product release dates and purchase recommendations for his followers, as well as more casual posts.
+According to posts on Kang's Weibo account, Apple recently hired a law firm to send cease-and-desist letters to several leakers.
+The letter allegedly warned the leakers not to disclose information about unreleased Apple projects, as doing so could provide valuable information to Apple's competitors and "could mislead customers, as what is disclosed may not necessarily match."
+Apple reportedly seized screenshots of Kang's Weibo posts as evidence, in which he discusses issues he's experienced with the iPhone, product release dates, and purchase recommendations for his followers, as well as more casual posts.

 Puzzles and word games also seem to be a problem

-Kang continued to express his personal opinion on the situation. explained he said he never shared unreleased product images or sold his information, saying Apple must already be bothered by "riddles and puns" about unreleased projects.
-Apple leaks, vaguely referred to as "dreams," have been popularized in recent years by leakers like "L0vetodream," and have provided a fun mechanism for some insiders to hint at Apple's future plans without giving too much away.
-Moreover, Kang argued that he had not misled consumers and said he was still within his rights to express his feelings about Apple's smartphone experience, noting that the company should stay off its Weibo.
+Kang continued to express his personal opinion on the situation. explained He claimed that he had never shared unreleased product images or sold his information.
+He argued that Apple must already be bothered by "riddles and wordplay" about unreleased projects.
+Apple leaks, vaguely referred to as "dreams," have been popularized in recent years by leakers like "L0vetodream," providing some insiders with a fun mechanism to hint at Apple's future plans without giving too much away.
+Furthermore, Kang argued that he hadn't misled consumers, saying he was still within his rights to express his feelings about Apple's smartphone experience, noting that the company should stay off his Weibo.

 Kang was one of the most reliable Apple leakers